Second East Turkistan Republic (1944-1949)

 Meanwhile, Uyghurs and Kazakhs continued to resist Chinese occupation.
 One of the prominent leaders of resistance was Osman Islam (Batur), who had once been the Governor of Altay under the East Turkistan Republic.
 His forces continued to engage in guerrilla attacks against the PLA until his capture and execution on April 29, 1951.
 After Osman Batur’s death, many of his followers fled to India and later resettled in Turkey.

 As the PLA marched down into southern East Turkistan, they were met with resistance in Khotan and Kashgar but were quickly able to suppress the resistance.
 However, small-scale resistance against Chinese occupation continued across East Turkistan.
-Resistance to Chinese occupation appears to have been brutally suppressed.
+Resistance to Chinese occupation was brutally suppressed.
 According to a Urumqi Radio report on January 1, 1952, a total of 120,000 ‘enemies of China’ had been eliminated in East Turkistan.
 Another report from the same radio station in March 1954 said that 30,000 “local counter-revolutionary insurgents” were eliminated in East Turkistan, making a total of 150,000 killed in the first five years of Chinese occupation.

 By 1954, the PRC had managed to control all of East Turkistan fully and began to initiate its colonial policies.
 Mao ordered the CCP to set up the Bingtuan ‘Xinjiang Paramilitary Production Corps (XPCC)’ by transferring an additional 300,000 Han Chinese soldiers and their families to settle in East Turkistan.
 The primary goal of the Bingtuan was to colonize East Turkistan’s lands most rich in natural and mineral resources; it also had the duty of assisting the PLA in suppressing rebellions.
 The Bingtuan (XPCC) has an estimated 3.5 million personnel as of 2020.